 How do budget payment plans work?

-Energy bills are usually calculated based on the amount of gas and electricity used in the previous month or the previous two months if you get billed bi-monthly.
 This can lead to big swings in how much you're paying for energy at different times of the year, making it difficult to budget effectively.

 Enter budget payment plans, which are energy suppliers’ way of removing the unpredictability from your energy bills.